wehlutyk/brainscopypaste/README.md

 The latex source (along with compiled pdf) for the paper is at [wehlutyk/brainscopypaste-paper](https://github.com/wehlutyk/brainscopypaste-paper).

-TODO/OUTDATED: See the [documentation](https://brainscopypaste.readthedocs.org/en/latest/) if you want to install, run, or understand any of this.
+See the [documentation](https://brainscopypaste.readthedocs.org/en/latest/) if you want to install, run, or understand any of this.
+A substantial effort has gone into making this code readable and well-documented, so please feel free to use it or review it if you feel like it!

+If you find a bug, mistake, or anything you think is a mistake or needs changing, please [file an issue](https://github.com/wehlutyk/brainscopypaste/issues/new).

 ## License